oscarpoppa/qgen/README.md

 Suitable for math-based classes in a small school setting.

+The problem being solved is that of dishonesty, be it copying another student's work, or memorizing test answers for a future retake.

 Uses a simple markup scheme to allow for the creation of quiz problems and answers with randomized numerical portions.
 Quizzes are assembled using these "virtual problems."
 Each quiz-taker is then assigned a structurally identical quiz (same problem set), with different numerical components.